LAZYzhaoyang/SDFormer/README.md

 # SDFormer
-Code of paper: "SDFormer: A Novel Transformer Neural Network for Structural Damage Identification by Segmenting The Strain Field Map"
+Implementation of "SDFormer: A Novel Transformer Neural Network for Structural Damage Identification by Segmenting The Strain Field Map"

 --------------------